r-ayaay/r-ayaay/README.md

 # Hey!
 What's up? 👋

-I know absolutely ✨ # N O T H I N G ✨
+I know absolutely # yooo
 <!--
 **r-ayaay/r-ayaay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.